sublimetext-io/docs.sublimetext.io/docs/reference/package-control/client-usage.md

 Add a repository that is not included in the default channel.
-A repository in this context can be either a package, via a git repository hosted on GitHub, GitLab, and Bitbucket;
+A repository in this context can be either a package, via a Git repository hosted on GitHub, GitLab, and Bitbucket;
-or a [repository.json][repos] describing multiple packages.
+or a [repository JSON][repos] describing one or multiple packages.

 Repositories added this way will also be automatically updated.